naude-r/spark/PR-STATUS.md

   * perwendel/spark#1175 opened on May 31, 2020 by zdh431079799
 * :green_circle: **MERGED**: Try to fix issue perwendel/spark/issues/534
   * perwendel/spark#1174 opened on May 31, 2020 by zdh431079799

-* fix for issue perwendel/spark/issues/911 and perwendel/spark/issues/966
+* :green_circle: **MERGED**: fix for issue perwendel/spark/issues/911 and perwendel/spark/issues/966
   * perwendel/spark#1173 opened on May 31, 2020 by xjh33445566
-* Fix issue perwendel/spark/issues/986 & perwendel/spark/issues/1146 bug-fix
-  * perwendel/spark#1171 opened on May 31, 2020 by WingChan1999
-* Add more information methods like port() to get server parameters perwendel/spark/issues/903
+* :green_circle: **SOLVED ALREADY** (by carldea): Add more information methods like port() to get server parameters perwendel/spark/issues/903
     * perwendel/spark#1169 opened on May 31, 2020 by SSSSam141
-* Solve Issue perwendel/spark/issues/997
-  * perwendel/spark#1167 opened on May 8, 2020 by TTaII

 * Remove unnecessary condition and support HTTP time format
   * perwendel/spark#1165 opened on Apr 26, 2020 by MingjiHan99
 * Remove redundant null check